 There are lots of honeymoon voucher websites out there like Honey Fund or Honey Miles where you can create your own gift list and include honeymoon elements such as: romantic dinner for 2 – £50, 2 x nights accommodation in luxury villa – £300, etc. We did this for our honeymoon and ended up with most of it being paid for!
 (We went to Thailand backpacking so it was a sort of frugal honeymoon apart from the flights.)

+So there you have it – 10 ways to reduce the cost of weddings without really compromising.
 I’m sure there are lots more elements that you could shave off depending on your wedding day vision.
 It all depends on what your priorities are!
 One element I wish I could change from my wedding was the evening reception food.
 The hubby and I debated over it for days as to whether we should have nibbles or a feast for the evening guests.
 We compromised by doing a lot of nibbles!
 And I never even tried any of them.
 I was far too busy enjoying myself to eat anything, plus there was limited room in my dress!